prabal1997/Anwar/README.md

 # running Anwar
 ./a.out
 ```
+## Future
+Anwar will eventually have ```ncurses``` based GUI to simplify the program layout and flow.
+Moreover, development is undergoing to develop a release of Anwar compatible with Microsoft Windows series of operating systems.

 ##License
 'Anwar' is licenced under Apache License Version V2.
 Please read LICENSE for more information.